otto-de/sbom_auditor_action/README.md

 This GitHub Action audits Software Bill of Materials (SBOM) for license compliance.
 It performs the following steps:
 1. Fetches the SBOM from the repository's dependency graph.
-2. Enriches the SBOM with detailed license information (optionally using the OpenAI API).
+2. Enriches the SBOM with detailed license information.
 3. Collects the full license texts for all dependencies.
 4. Audits the licenses against a defined policy.
-5. Generates a license audit report.
+5. Generates a license audit report, optionally including an AI-assisted summary.

 ## Usage